 The Georgia Conservancy's Common Ground Summit will bring together communities large and small interested in sustainable economic futures through conservation and outdoor recreation.

 Funding mechanisms, land acquisitions, historic preservation, collaborations, partnerships, marketing - each community or initiative has a unique story to tell.
-The Common Ground Summit will feature two keynote addresses, eight panel discussions and an afternoon workshop, providing attendees the opportunity to learn about the various approaches taken by communities, organizations and programs to forward a conservation and outdoor recreation-focused economy.
+The Common Ground Summit will feature morning and lunchtime keynote addresses, eight panel discussions and an afternoon workshop, providing attendees the opportunity to learn about the various approaches taken by communities, organizations and programs to forward a conservation and outdoor recreation-focused economy.
 Attendees will have the opportunity to network with Georgia’s leaders in conservation, local government and business throughout the day.

 The Common Ground Summit will feature four panel discussions that examine Georgia communities that are utilizing conservation and outdoor recreation to enhance their economic futures, and four panel discussions that examine regional or statewide programs or initiatives that marry conservation, land-use and/or ecology to the greater economic health of our state.

 Session One - 10 AM - Piedmont Room